wking/swc-boot-camps/Boot-Camp-Pages.md

 Jekyll will only process files that have a YAML block at the top.
 The YAML is where you specify a template you'd like to use and other metadata for the file.
 The most basic YAML block you should use will look something like this:

     ---
+    root: ..
     layout: base
     title: My Page
     ---

-That tells Jekyll to use the `base` template and sets the metadata `title` of your page, which the base template uses to set the title of the resulting HTML document.
+That tells Jekyll to use the `base` template and sets the metadata `title` of your page, which the base template uses to set the title of the resulting HTML document.  `root` gives the relative URL from your page (e.g. `http://swcarpentry.github.com/boot-camps/2013-01-12-chicago/`) to the website root (`http://swcarpentry.github.com/boot-camps/`), which the templates use when linking to CSS and other auxiliary files.
+Note that the value for `root` should be determined relative to a page's URL, not the page's source path.
+The path will have an extra `_posts/` directory that disappears during the Jekyll compilation (e.g. `_posts/2012-10-23-caltech/index.html`).

 # Syntax Highlighting